 3:1 runner cascade

-This coupled with the use of numerical modelling techniques, including the use of neural networks, enables efficient in-depth quantitative analysis of velocity prediction results from large numbers of hull form and appendage configurations attained from RANSE computational fluid dynamic simulations.
-The rigorous approach provides a refined optimised design to take on the world class offshore sailing regattas.
+Combined with the use of numerical modelling techniques, including the use of neural networks, this enables efficient in-depth quantitative analysis of velocity prediction results from large numbers of hull form and appendage configurations attained from RANSE computational fluid dynamic simulations.
+This incredibly detailed and meticulous approach provides a refined, optimised design to take on world class offshore sailing events.